Skip to main content

 💡 Tip: Want your students to be able to check their answers?
 They can do that in Advanced Assessments!
 Check out this article for more information.

 Like option 1, this option also uses an Advanced Assessment, and it is also very easy when it comes to student completion.
-Here, you will use an image of the worksheet as the "background" of a question; of which the students will then be able to free-hand write or draw on.
+Here, you will use an image of the test/worksheet as the "background" of a question; of which the students will then be able to free-hand write or draw on.

 Original PDF